 Community Sing: Sat, Jan 31, 7 pm.
 A free public event organized by Bret Hesla.

-Mardi Gras Party & Community Meal: Tues, Feb 17, beginning with the meal at 5:30.
-FFI Mary Parker.
+Community Meal & Mardi Gras Party: Tues, Feb 17, beginning with the meal by the Kitchen Cabinet at 5:30.
+FFI Mary Parker about the Mardi Gras Party.

 Ash Wednesday Service: Wed, Feb 18